TheLancreWombat/Azure-Network-Project/README.md

 # Azure-Network-Project
-Setting aup and securing a cloud network on azure
+Setting up and securing a cloud network on azure